Man accused of shooting brother-in-law after attending Spurs game at Alamodome - NewsBreak

 SAN ANTONIO - District 10 councilman Clayton Perry made his first court appearance Tuesday in a San Antonio court since being charged with driving under the influence and failure to stop.
 Perry's appearance in front of Judge Yolanda Huff was made via Zoom.
 Along with his attorney, he was given...

-27-year-old woman shot, killed while riding in vehicle on I-10 WB; SAPD, Crime Stoppers seek clues, suspect
+Police searching for suspect accused of killing 27-year-old woman while riding in vehicle

-SAN ANTONIO – The San Antonio Police Department and Crime Stoppers want the public’s assistance in tracking down the person responsible for the slaying of a 27-year-old woman back in December.
-According to police, Rayne Elaine Rice was shot and killed Dec.
-17, 2022, around 5:40 p.m. while...
+SAN ANTONIO - The San Antonio Police Department and Crime Stoppers are seeking the public’s help in tracking down the person responsible for fatally shooting a 27-year-old woman back in December.
+The incident happened at the IH 10 Colorado on Saturday, December 17, 2022, at 5:39 p.m.
+Police say...

 Suspected drug dealer allegedly skipped town